iotaaxel/fix-protocol-support/README.md

 # fix-protocol-support
 Create code for ongoing implementation support for FIX protocol.

+**Disclaimer**: This was the initial prototype.
+The beta-friendly version is a private WIP as a possible library to extend existing support.
+Options 1 and 2 are two separate brainstorms.
+I have been exploring common protocols used for trading.
+My eyes are currently set on the FIX protocol.
+I have been dabbling with possible extensions as a result of some complaints/vents from random forums.
+I am beginning to form options but this should be an interesting rabbit hole.
+I realize I should have probably made this into a blog entry but oh well.
+Signing off! 🫡

 # Option 1

 Here is an example of how you might implement ongoing support for the FIX protocol in Python: